waynewbishop/bishop-algorithms-swift/README.md

 Getting Started
 --------------------

+Running Swift Structures requires Xcode 6.0 GM Seed or later.
+The directories are organized as follows:

-+ Source - Code for all Swift data structures and algorthims
++ Source - Code for all Swift data structures and algorithms
-+ Example - An empty single-view application template
++ Example - An empty iOS single-view application template
 + SwiftTests - Unit tests with XCTest Framework

-To run the project you'll need Xcode 6.0 GM Seed or later.
-Code for all algorthims can be copied directly into your own project.
-The project also includes a iOS single-view starting template.